SiddharthBhat120/gold-business-website/README.md

 1. Enter the gold weight in grams in the calculator.
 2. Click **Calculate Price** to see the total value in INR.
 3. Optionally, fill out the **Contact Form** to send an inquiry.

-# Conclusion:
-By following these steps, you can upload your website files directly from the GitHub website, and once you've enabled GitHub Pages, your project will be live on the internet.
-This is a great way to showcase your work and share it with others.